hafiz-muhammad/odin-recipes/README.md

 # The Odin Project Recipe Assignment

 ###
-This is my first website that I've built while learning about HTML and CSS.
+This is my first website that I've built while learning HTML and CSS.
 The code and website design isn't perfect.

 ---